Gunman in NYC office shooting left a note and many questions. Here's what we know about the investigation.

 The suspect

-Police have shared preliminary details about Tamura, but his motive for carrying out the shooting was still under investigation Tuesday.
+Police have shared preliminary details about Tamura, but a number of questions remained Tuesday.

+It appeared he had attempted to target the NFL offices located inside the Park Avenue tower but used the wrong elevator and ended up on a different floor, Adams said.

+CBS News obtained images of a note found in the gunman's wallet that suggested he thought he had CTE, or chronic traumatic encephalopathy, a brain disease caused by repeated trauma to the head.

 "A violent, despicable attack"